-A Khata is a revenue document containing the assessment for a property, especially with regards to its tax implications.
-It is an identification which provides details about the property, including its location, size, constructed area, etc. It signifies that a property owner is paying the necessary property tax to the concerned authority.
+The Khata is a revenue document containing the assessment for a property, especially with regards to its tax implications.
+It is an identification that provides details about the property, including its location, size, constructed area, etc. It signifies that a property owner is paying the necessary property tax to the concerned authority.

-The history of B Khata can be traced back to 2007, when Bengaluru was reorganised into its present civic body, the Bruhat Bengaluru Mahanagara Palike.
-7 City Municipal Councils consisting of Bommanahalli, Dasarahalli, Mahadevapura, Krishnarajapuram, Raja Rajeshwari Nagar, Yelahanka and Byatarayanapura were merged with the Town Municipal Council of Kengeri and 110 villages to form BBMP.
-Post this reorganisation a new and uniform property taxation system was implemented and properties which did not have approval of the agency but still continued to enjoy amenities were categorised as B Khata properties.
+The history of B Khata can be traced back to 2007 when Bengaluru was reorganized into its present civic body, the Bruhat Bengaluru Mahanagara Palike.
+7 City Municipal Councils consisting of Bommanahalli, Dasarahalli, Mahadevapura, Krishnarajapuram, Raja Rajeshwari Nagar, Yelahanka, and Byatarayanapura were merged with the Town Municipal Council of Kengeri and 110 villages to form BBMP.
+Post this reorganization a new and uniform property taxation system was implemented and properties that did not have the approval of the agency but continued to enjoy amenities were categorized as B Khata properties.

-In essence these were properties which were unauthorised and which did not pay any property tax.
-An acknowledgement was issued to these properties post an amendment to the laws and they came to be termed as B Khata.
+In essence, these were properties that were unauthorized and which did not pay any property tax.
+An acknowledgment was issued to these properties post an amendment to the laws and they came to be termed as B Khata.

-These properties were termed B Khata as they were registered in a separate register which went by the name B register, a nomenclature which is still used today.
+These properties were termed B Khata as they were registered in a separate register which went by the name B register, a nomenclature that is still used today.